Work in progress – I will add more instructions to this page while I’m discovering the piStorms’ features.

 Info from https://www.raspberrypi.org/forums/viewtopic.php?t=180505

-Get and build piStorm software (wip-crap tree)
+Get and build piStorm software

-git clone https://github.com/beeanyew/pistorm.git cd pistorm git checkout wip-crap make
+git clone https://github.com/captain-amygdala/pistorm.git cd pistorm make

-Update FPGA bitstream
+Update CPLD bitstream

 Connect power and let the pi start, check network connectivity or re-setup if necessary.

-cd pistorm chmod +x nprog.sh sudo ./nprog.sh chmod +x ./build_buptest.sh ./build_buptest.sh
+cd pistorm chmod +x ./build_buptest.sh ./build_buptest.sh

 Installing the piStorm in the Amiga